GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 The service verifies that a group role exists or creates one on the database if it does not exist.
 It is recommended to configure the Cloud Scheduler job(s) and after having it triggered **at least** once, have a Database Administrator or project admin verify the creation of the group roles and **GRANT** the group roles the appropriate privileges on each Cloud SQL instance that should be inherited by database users of those IAM groups on all consecutive Cloud Scheduler runs.

-To verify the creation of group roles after Cloud Scheduler has triggered at least once, the following command can be run:
+To verify the creation of group roles after Cloud Scheduler has triggered at least once, the following command can be run for **MySQL** instances (**PostgreSQL** instances require connecting to the database to verify):

 Replace the following values:
 - `INSTANCE_NAME`: The name of a Cloud SQL instance that was configured in the Cloud Scheduler JSON payload.